actions/actions-sync/README.md

 ## Destination token scopes

 When creating a personal access token include the `repo` and `workflow` scopes.
-Include the `site_admin` scope (optional) if you want organizations to be created as necessary.
+Include the `site_admin` scope (optional) if you want organizations to be created as necessary or you want to use the impersonation logic for the `push` or `sync` commands.

 ## Contributing